— This article by Jerry Cates, first published on 23 March 2010, was last revised on 13 July 2013. © Bugsinthenews Vol. 11:03(20).

 6. Remove the harborage areas completely, or pay someone else to have the harborage areas removed for you.
 BUT REMEMBER THIS FIRST: Snake harborage areas may continue to harbor snakes, even after you have removed their prey and treated the area with snake repellent, as they remain attractive as places of congregation.
-When contracting with someone to remove harborage areas for you, make sure they have the competence to know what they are doing and are willing and able to accept the risks involved.
-When attempting to remove woodpiles, rock piles, piles of debris, etc., yourself, take appropriate precautions, including but not limited to, (a) wearing heavy, leather, and, if possible, specially constructed snake-proof boots on your feet, (b) following safe practices such as never disturbing a portion of harborage with a hand or foot; use a long-handled pry-tool instead, and (c) taking the time to survey underneath all the harborage you are removing, using a bright flashlight or other bright light source, for possible snakes that may be hiding there.
+Before contracting with someone to remove harborage areas for you, first make sure they have the competence to know what they are doing and are willing and able to accept the risks involved.
+When attempting to remove woodpiles, rock piles, piles of debris, etc., yourself, first take appropriate precautions, including but not limited to, (a) wearing heavy, leather, and, if possible, specially constructed snake-proof boots on your feet, ankles, and shins as far up the legs to the knees as possible, overlain loosely with denim trousers that droop over the ankles, (b) following safe practices such as never disturbing a portion of harborage with a hand or foot; use a long-handled pry-tool instead, and (c) taking the time to carefully scrutinize the materials and surfaces underneath all the harborage you are removing, using a bright flashlight or other bright light source capable of illuminating all the snakes that may be hiding there.

-Suggestion: If possible, conduct harborage removal during the winter months, when outside temperatures are low and cold-blooded reptiles are more likely to be hibernating underground (but remember that snakes may still be found in such areas, and though they will be sluggish from the cold, they can still bite.
-Also, conduct harborage removal during daylight hours, on a sunny day, when you will have good visibility and will be more likely to observe a snake that is being sheltered beneath a portion of harborage you are in the process of moving.
+Suggestion: If possible, conduct harborage removal during the winter months, when outside temperatures are low and cold-blooded reptiles are more likely to be hibernating underground (but remember: snakes may still be found in such areas, and though they will be sluggish from the cold, they can still bite).
+Also, conduct harborage removal during daylight hours, on a sunny day, when you will have good visibility and will be more likely to observe a snake that is being sheltered beneath a portion of the harborage that you are in the process of moving.

 7. Once all the harborage areas under your control have been removed,

-b. regularly treat the perimeters of your yard, home, sheds, and shrubbery with a snake repellent, replenishing those treatments in accordance with the manufacturer’s directions for the snake repellent of your choice,
+b. regularly treat the perimeters of your yard, home, sheds, and shrubbery with a snake repellent or non-repellent habitat modifier, replenishing those treatments in accordance with the manufacturer’s directions for the snake repellent or non-repellent habitat modifier of your choice,

-c. keep the grass in your yard, and on the border of your yard within 10 feet of your yard’s perimeter, cut to less than 2 inches at all times, and
+c. keep the grass in your yard, and on the border of your yard within 10 feet of your yard’s perimeter, and maintain the grass throughout your yard at a height of no more than 2 inches at all times, and

 d. frequently check for and correct all new rodent and snake harborage areas that pop up over time, keeping in mind that such areas tend to arise unbidden as the natural accompaniment of ordinary life, and should be found and remedied as quickly as possible in order to keep the risk of snake encounters as low as possible.